Burberry could adjust prices to offset currency swings

 Currency movements have created notable price differentials, reaching more than 50 percent for the same luxury item between European and big Chinese cities.

-The trend has encouraged Asian buyers to snap up goods in Europe and resell them at home, a practice often referred to as parallel trading or the grey market.
+The trend has encouraged Asian buyers to snap up goods in Europe and resell them at home, a practice often referred to as parallel trading or the gray market.

 Broker JP Morgan Cazenove said in a note this month that some luxury goods executives and consultants believed 20 to 40 percent of luxury sales in mainland China were now parallel.

-"Price adjustments and strict limitations remain in our view the only true defence against parallel trade," the broker said.
+"Price adjustments and strict limitations remain in our view the only true defense against parallel trade," the broker said.

 It said same-store revenue in Hong Kong, where it made about 10 percent of sales and where tourists make up 80 percent of the customer base, fell in "single-digit" terms in the second half.